 Meet with your accountant

 Touching base with your accountant before the year closes is a smart move for your small business.
 That way, you can go over your goals for the new year, do some business planning, looking at how much capital you may need to meet your goals, and whether a change to your business structure would be worthwhile.
-Your accountant can also offer helpful tax planning advice; for instance, she can provide an estimate of your tax payments for the current year, and point out tax-saving opportunities—such as a purchase that would benefit your business and save on taxes if made before December 31.
+Your accountant can also offer helpful tax planning advice; for instance, she can provide an estimate of your tax payments for the current year, and point out tax-saving opportunities—such as a purchase that would benefit your business and save on taxes if made before year end.

 With these end-of-year planning tips in mind, you can take action and enjoy a great start to the year ahead.
 Best of all, checking all those important “must-do’s” off your list, you’ll be ready to enjoy a relaxed and happy holiday.
 Cheers!